 The easiest stimulation for creativity is problem solving.
-Let your mind wander to all sorts of crazy places thinking about things that you don’t prefer, or things that need improvement, or things that make you frustrated.
-(Note, it’s “things”, not “people” that make you frustrated.)
-Just like talents with music or art or mathematics, creativity may well be a bias in our DNA, but also just like music or art or mathematics, even those that don’t have a natural talent can learn it.
+Let your mind wander to all sorts of crazy places thinking about things that you don't prefer, or things that need improvement, or things that make you frustrated.
+(Note, Use "things", not the frustrating "people" for stimulation.)
+Just like talents with music or art or mathematics, creativity may well be a bias in our DNA, but also just like music or art or mathematics, even those that don't have a natural talent can learn it.

 Let your mind wander, and keep it wandering.
 When you come up with one solution, keep on thinking of more.
 The first ideas may be the best, but they may not.
 Keep wandering to other ideas, or mutations of the things you are already thinking about.

 What Do You Think About Creativity?

 Please use the comments section below this article (or the Contact Page if you'd prefer) to give your opinion about "Creativity".
 Do you think it's a natural talent that some people are just born with?
 Or do you think it's a process we can learn?
 Maybe you think it's a combination of some things?
 Or is it all just "Left Brain" / "Right Brain" bias?

 Obviously we don’t really know that much about how the brain works.
 But, please take a minute to share your experience and opinions.
 Becoming more creative is a fascinating topic worth more thought and discussion.
 Thank You.